cllopes/reactathon/material/2_react/2_jsx/readme.md

 In the case of `<h1>Hello, world!</h1>`

-1. The typs is a h1 tag
+1. The typs is a `<h1>` tag
-2. There are no passed in pros
+2. There are no passed in props
-3. The children is the 'Hello, world!'
-String
+3. The children is the `'Hello, world!'` String

-Lets try creating an element with properties
+Lets try creating an element with properties:

 ```javascript 1.8
 const element = <div style={{color: 'green'}} className="my-class">Green My Class</div>